Who is eligible?

 - Students wishing to use the HOPE Grant/HOPE Career Grant must choose from a HOPE Career Grant program.

-- Students who use the HOPE Grant/HOPE Career Grant must meet HOPE residency requirements.
+- Students who use the HOPE Grant/HOPE Career Grant must meet all HOPE residency requirements and provide the college with all required residency paperwork and information.

 - Any HOPE Career Grant or HOPE Grant hours used will count against HOPE and Zell Miller caps.